zandero/rest.vertx/README.md

 ... thus we can manually execute the Future<> with that specific worker pool.

 The output writer is determined upon the Future<Object> type returned.
-If returned future object is _null_ then due to Java generics limitations the object type **can not** be determined.
+If returned future object is _null_ then due to Java generics limitations, the object type **can not** be determined.
 Therefore the response will be produced by the best matching response writer instead.

 > **suggestion:** wrap null responses to object instances